Chinese provinces gear up for more infrastructure investment on Belt and Road push

 While China's outbound investment appears to be a key focus of the new Silk Road initiative, some Chinese provinces seen as strategic to the plans said they are also ramping up infrastructure investment.

-Officials from the Chinese province of Zhejiang, an affluent coastal province in eastern China, said it is planning new Belt and Road-related projects worth 123 billion yuan (13.8 billion pounds), and about half of that would be spent within the province, mainly on infrastructure.
+Officials from the Chinese province of Zhejiang, an affluent coastal province in eastern China, said it is planning new Belt and Road-related projects worth 123 billion yuan ($17.8 billion), and about half of that would be spent within the province, mainly on infrastructure.

 That includes a new $870 million railway to connect China's manufacturing powerhouse Yiwu and port city Ningbo, connecting the province's sea ports with continental ports, said Li Xuezhong, director of the provincial office of the National Development and Reform Commission (NDRC).